linode/docs/docs/platform/longview/longview.md

 ### Updating Longview

-When an update is available for Longivew, you'll receive a notice of this as a banner at the top of the Linode Manager.
+When an update is available for Longview, you'll receive a notice of this as a banner at the top of the Linode Manager.

 - If you are using CentOS, Debian, or Ubuntu, the `linode-longview` package will update via the system's package manager, just like any other upstream package.